DressedCat/DressedCatLayers/README.md

 Pixel size: 8

-CC0, feel free to use is as you want
+CC0, feel free to use it as you want

 Initial collection: https://opensea.io/collection/dressedcatnft